mjbots/moteus/docs/reference.md

 Genuine AMASS connectors are rated for 1000 insertions assuming no other mechanical damage, however off-brand connectors may have worse tolerances and may not make a reliable connection for even one insertion.

+## Long daisy chains ##

+When connecting more than 3 moteus controllers or servos in a system on a single power or CAN chain, additional factors should be considered.

+1. It is recommended to use T-spliced power instead of using the daisy chained power connectors for chains greater than 3 units.
+Small connector mis-seating or micro-arcing will cause magnified effects with long chains of controllers.

+2. CAN bus electrical performance can be a limiting factor.
+To operate at the default 5Mbps, you will need to ensure that CAN wires are twisted, all crimps are high quality, and that termination is installed.
+Split termination may be required, where two 60 ohm resistors are connected in series with a small filter capacitor connected between the center tap of the resistors and ground.
+A 1nF capacitor is recommended.
+If that is insufficient, BRS can be disabled to operate only at 1Mbps.
+With `moteus_tool` or `tview`, the `--can-disable-brs` flag can be used.

 ## Regenerative Braking Safety ##

 moteus can be commanded to sharply decelerate loads, either directly in response to commands, or due to external disturbances.
 When braking a load, moteus by default applies the generated power to the input DC bus.